 ZooCrew Schedule and Fees

-Classes are held every other Saturday throughout the school year (September through May).
-Classes are four hours long and meet from 9:00am–1:00pm.
+Classes are held twice monthly on Saturdays throughout the school year (October through May).
+Classes are four hours long.
+Class dates will be sent to registered participants.

-Annual tuition is $500 for Riverbanks members and $625 for the general public.
-A limited number of scholarships can be available for those who qualify.
+Annual tuition is $480 for Riverbanks members and $600 for the general public with a $50 deposit at the time of registration for all participants.
 Tuition includes all classes, supplies, nametag, and one ZooCrew T-shirt per year.
-Additional shirts can be purchased at cost.
+Tuition can be paid in eight monthly installments over the course of the year.

-Students must be entering 7th or 8th grade in the fall of 2019.
-As ZooCrew is designed to be a two-year program, 7th grade students can return the following year.
+Students must be entering 6th, 7th, or 8th grade in the fall of 2020.
+As ZooCrew is designed to be a two-year program, students can return the following year.

 You do not have to be a Riverbanks member to apply, but members receive discounted tuition.